maiahirsch/maiahirsch.github.io/docs/lab2.md

 ## Prelab

 Read and got familiar with the IMU we will be using.
+The IMU was connected to the Artemis board using the QWIIC connector.
+I installed the ICM-20948 library.

 ## Lab Tasks